-Janet Hartwell, an experienced global educator who heads a top U.S. school, has agreed to serve on News-Decoder’s board, strengthening the not-for-profit’s leadership.
+Janet Hartwell, an experienced global educator, has agreed to serve on News-Decoder’s board, strengthening the not-for-profit’s leadership.

 News-Decoder is delighted to announce that Janet Hartwell, an experienced global educator who heads Greens Farms Academy (GFA) in Connecticut, has agreed to serve on our not-for-profit’s board of trustees.